SimpelMe/stream-observer/README.md

 `strobs -p 36c3.m3u8`
 >uses the playlist 36c3.m3u8 for mpv.

-`strobs -S http://ingest.c3voc.de:8000 -M '' -s`
->tries to open the streams from http://ingest.c3voc.de:8000 with no suffix after the slugs.
-In addition it will sort the slugs alphanumerical.

 `strobs -j -f`
 >will download and save current.json, current-playlist.m3u8, status_liveber.xsl (deprecated), status_ingest.xsl (deprecated) and exit before opening mpv.